Welcome to Stokesley and District U3A

 In the UK there are now well over 1000 U3A's with a new one forming every week and a combined membership of over 385,000.
 The aim is to encourage members to help each other and to share their knowledge, skills and experience.
 The pleasure of learning and socialising is the driving force of U3A and members see themselves as both learners and teachers.

 The U3A is a brilliant concept - a national organisation aimed at active retired (or semi-retired) people who wish to develop new interests, or pursue current activities with like-minded folk.
 Local groups (such as the Stokesley and District U3A) work to a loosely-defined national concept but are not controlled by the central organisation.
-They establish their own informal activity sections covering anything their members choose and ranging from informal education, walking, discussion and travel to sport, reading, drama and bridge - the list is endless.
+They establish their own informal activity sections covering anything their members choose and ranging from informal education, walking, discussion and travel to sport, reading, drama and music - the list is endless.
 The only requirements are sufficient people with a similar interest - and someone to act as organiser and/or instructor for that subject.
 Groups plan their own schedules of meetings to pursue that interest.

 There is normally a monthly meeting to which all members are invited to socialise, enjoy a speaker, take part in general discussion and find out about group activities.
 But the great strength of the U3A lies in its internal activity groups pursuing whatever subject their members wish and meeting where, when and how often they decide.